-Caron Gallery was in development for over 15 years, if only in her mind.
+Caron Gallery was in development for over 15 years, but only came to fruition 8 years ago.
 During those years, Kimberly Rose Caron spent her time raising two children, Emilie and Josh, and supporting the career of her husband, Richard.
 She had been patiently waiting for just the right time to make her dream of opening an art gallery a reality.
 Kim finally took that step of faith and opened Caron Gallery in August, 2010, after launching her website in April of that year.

 Now the gallery is thriving and represents approximately 50 artists, with a wide range of mediums, from various cities, towns and communities in Mississippi.
 The gallery stays busy installing art in client’s homes, presenting exhibitions of gallery artists, art workshops for the novice and established artists and special events in Downtown Tupelo.
 The gallery added custom framing services in 2012, offering moulding from Larson Juhl, Roma, and Michealangelo, to name a few, and it is growing daily to meet the community’s needs.

 You might have seen our framer at the NMMC Wellness Center before meeting her at the Gallery.
 Amy worked at the Wellness Center for 12 years before starting her family with Dwayne Blackmon.
-Her children are Joy and Joshua Blackmon who are in college and finishing up high school, respectively.
+Her children are Joy and Joshua Blackmon who are in college and and working for the family business, respectively.
 Amy has been hand making frames for seven years.
 It was a natural fit when Kim asked her to join Caron Gallery to become the custom framer for the gallery.
 Amy is a crafter at heart and her medium is wood.
 “I love building and designing my own frames, however, working at the Caron Gallery has opened up a whole new world of mat boards, glass options, various frame vendors, and supplies at my finger tips.
 The marriage of frame building and custom framing has been beneficial to me and to Caron Gallery for meeting all our customer’s framing needs no matter how it’s done”.